 When you take out a lifetime mortgage, the money you borrow is secured against your home.
 The cash sum you receive is tax-free and available to spend in whatever way you please.
 You also retain ownership of your home.
 Interest is charged on the amount you borrow, which you can pay back with regular payments or add to the overall loan amount.

 With a lifetime mortgage, you can continue living in your home until you move into residential care or you die.
 When you reach this point, your home is usually sold, and the loan is paid off with the money from the sale.
-A lifetime mortgage typically enables you to release anything from £10,000 to over £100,000.
+A lifetime mortgage typically enables you to release £10,000+.
 Think Plutus can help you work out how much you might be able to release.

 A lifetime mortgage enables you to choose an equity release plan that gives you the full lump sum in one go, or one that releases smaller amounts as you need them.
 If you have not finished paying off the mortgage on your home, the lifetime mortgage will first go towards paying this off.
 Whatever money you have left can be spent s you wish – perhaps you would like to renovate your house, or go on your dream holiday.
 It really is up to you.